MegaPiggy/GhostTranslations/README.md

 # Ghost Translations

-You can now translate any of the Owelk's wall texts inside!
+You can now translate any of the Owelk's wall texts!

 There are only a few though.